SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 There are a lot of definitions that I like, but I've settled on my own language:

-> Innovation is the act of continually looking at our opportunities and approach with fresh eyes in the pursuit of delight for our customers and colleagues.
+> Innovation is the act of continually reinventing ourselves and our approach so we can add value and delight.

+I think creating delight applies both to our customers and to our fellow colleagues.

 ## Software Delivery is a Team Sport